GITenberg/Gladius-Dei--Schwere-Stunde_12053/README.rst

 =====================

 This is a git repository of the source files for the book Gladius Dei; Schwere Stunde by Mann, Thomas.
-This book is in the Public Domain, see the LICENSE file for details.
+This book is in the Public Domain in the United States, see the LICENSE file for details.
+This book may not be in the Public Domain in Germany until 2026.

 Found an error?
 ===============